 Cold & flu – The most common viral infections

-The common cold gets its name from being the most common infectious disease out there.
-Yet still it is often confused with the seasonal flu.
-While common colds are the main reason children miss school and adults miss work, the flu is responsible for seasonal flu epidemics each year.
+The common cold earns its name from being the most common infectious disease [1].
+Despite this, it is often confused with the seasonal flu [2].
+While colds are the leading cause of missed school days for children and work absences for adults, the flu is responsible for annual epidemics.
+[1-3].

 What is the difference between cold and flu?

 The cold and the flu, also called influenza, have a lot in common.
-They both are contagious respiratory illnesses; both are caused by viruses – but different ones – and they both cause similar symptoms.
-These similarities make it extremely difficult to differentiate between the two, especially during the early stages of the illness.
-Usually, the flu symptoms are worse compared to those of the common cold, and they are typically more intense and begin abruptly.
-On the other hand, colds are usually milder and, in most cases, do not result in serious health problems.
-The flu, if not treated properly, can lead to serious associated complications such as pneumonia, bacterial infections, or even hospitalizations.
+Both are contagious respiratory illnesses caused by viruses – though different ones – and both produce similar symptoms [3].
+These similarities make it very difficult to tell them apart, especially in the early stages of illness [2].
+Generally, flu symptoms are more severe than those of the common cold, often more intense and with a sudden onset [2].
+On the other hand, colds are usually milder and, in most cases, do not lead to serious health problems.
+The flu, if not treated properly, can result in complications such as pneumonia, bacterial infections, or even hospitalizations [2,4]

 Common cold

-The common cold is a self-limited, contagious condition caused by several different types of viruses, including rhinoviruses, parainfluenza, and seasonal coronaviruses.
-However, these seasonal coronaviruses should not be confused with SARS-COV-2, the virus that causes COVID-19.
+The common cold is a self-limited, contagious condition caused by several types of viruses, including rhinoviruses, parainfluenza, and seasonal coronaviruses [3].
+These seasonal coronaviruses, however, should not be confused with SARS-COV-2, the virus that causes COVID-19 [5].
 The common cold is the leading cause of acute morbidity and missed days from school or work.
-Adults have an average of 2-3 colds per year, and children have even more.
-People often get colds in the winter and spring, but it is possible to get a cold any time of the year.
-Especially during the winter, the common cold spreads quickly to other people.
-This happens through airborne droplets coughed or sneezed into the air by a sick person, and another person then inhales these droplets.
-But the virus can also spread through contamination when a sick person touches surfaces or touches other people.
+Adults have an average of 2-4 colds per year, while young children have 6-8 [3].
+Although people most often catch colds in the winter and spring, they can occur at any time of year.
+The cold spreads especially quickly during winter [3], primarily through airborne droplets released when a sick person coughs or sneezes, which others then inhale.
+The virus can also spread through surface contamination or direct contact with a sick person [6].

 Flu (influenza)

-The flu is caused by influenza viruses only.
-The two main types of influenza viruses are Types A and B. Both types are responsible for seasonal flu epidemics each year.
+The flu is caused by influenza viruses only [2].
+The two main types of influenza viruses are Types A and B. Both types are responsible for seasonal flu epidemics each year [2].
 Sometimes the flu causes mild illness.
 But it can also have a serious progression and even lead to death.
-The flu is especially dangerous for vulnerable people over 65, newborn babies, and people with certain chronic illnesses and immune deficiency.
-Similar to cold viruses, flu viruses also enter the body through the mucous membranes of the nose, eyes, or mouth.
+The flu is especially dangerous for vulnerable individuals over 65, newborns, and people with certain chronic conditions or immune deficiencies [4,10].
+Like cold viruses, flu viruses also enter the body through the mucous membranes of the nose, eyes, or mouth [7].
 They spread quickly from person to person through tiny droplets from coughing, sneezing, or even just talking.
-The chance of contracting these viruses by touching a contaminated surface or object is less likely; however, still possible.
+Although less common, it is still possible to contract the virus by touching contaminated surfaces or objects [8].

 Common symptoms

-Even though it’s not always easy to tell if it’s the common cold or the flu, it is good to know the difference between the symptoms.
-In general, a cold is a milder respiratory illness compared to the flu.
+Even though it’s not always easy to tell whether it is the common cold or the flu, understanding the differences in symptoms can be helpful.
+In general, the common cold is a milder respiratory illness compared to the flu [2].

 Cold symptoms

-The first cold symptoms usually start 2 to 3 days after the virus enters the body, and symptoms last up to 10 days.
+The first cold symptoms usually start 2 to 3 days after the virus enters the body, and symptoms last from several days to several weeks.
 The course of the illness is usually less intense without fever, and milder symptoms such as runny nose can last several weeks.
-Additionally, the onset and types of symptoms and signs observed may vary depending on the virus responsible for the infection.
+[6].

 • Runny or stuffy nose